alfonsof/terraform-google-cloud-examples/code/05-cluster-webserver/README.md

     export GOOGLE_CREDENTIALS="$(cat ~/.gcloud/terraform-examples-code.json)"
     ```

+* Initialize working directory.

-* The first command that should be run after writing a new Terraform configuration is the terraform `init command` in order to initialize a working directory containing Terraform configuration files.
+  The first command that should be run after writing a new Terraform configuration is the `terraform init` command in order to initialize a working directory containing Terraform configuration files.
 It is safe to run this command multiple times.

   ```bash
   terraform init
   ```

-* Validate the changes:
+* Modify configuration.

+  The web server is listening on port 8080, which is defined as an input variable `server_port` in `vars.tf` file.

+  If you want to modify the server port you will be able to do it in several ways:

+  * Loading variables from command line flags.

+    Run Terraform commands in this way:

     ```bash
+    terraform plan -var 'server_port=80'
+    ```

+    ```bash
+    terraform apply -var 'server_port=80'
+    ```

+  * Loading variables from a file.

+    When Terraform runs it will look for a file called `terraform.tfvars`.
+You can populate this file with variable values that will be loaded when Terraform runs.
+An example for the content of the `terraform.tfvars` file:

+    ```bash
+    server_port = "80"
+    ```

+  * Loading variables from environment variables.

+    Terraform will also parse any environment variables that are prefixed with `TF_VAR`.
+You can create an environment variable `TF_VAR_server_port`:

+    ```bash
+    TF_VAR_server_port=8080
+    ```

+  * Variable defaults.

+    Change the value of the `default` attribute of `server_port` input variable in `vars.tf` file.

+* Validate the changes.

+  Run command:

+  ```bash
   terraform plan
   ```

-* Deploy the changes:
+* Deploy the changes.

+  Run command:

   ```bash
   terraform apply
   ```

-* Test the cluster of web servers:
+* Test the cluster of web servers.

   When the `terraform apply` command completes, it will output the public IP address of the load balancer.